 The process of researching, developing and commercializing drugs for human use is lengthy, unpredictable and subject to many risks.
 We are unable with certainty to estimate either the costs or the timelines in which those costs will be incurred.
 The costs associated with the commercialization of CAPLYTA will be substantial and will be incurred prior to our generating sufficient revenue to offset these costs.
-Costs for the clinical development of lumateperone for the treatment of bipolar depression consumes and, together with our anticipated clinical development programs for depressive disorders and ITI-214, will continue to consume a large portion of our current, as well as projected, resources.
+Costs for the clinical development of lumateperone for the treatment of depressive disorders consume and, together with our anticipated clinical development programs for depressive disorders, ITI-214 and ITI-1284 will continue to consume a large portion of our current, as well as projected, resources.
 We intend to pursue other disease indications that lumateperone may address, but there are significant costs associated with pursuing FDA approval for those indications, which would include the cost of additional clinical trials.

 Our ITI-002 program has a compound, ITI-214, in Phase 1/2 development.
 We intend to pursue the development of our PDE program, including ITI-214 for the treatment of several CNS and non-CNS conditions, including cardiovascular disease.
-We have initiated our development program for ITI-214 for Parkinson's disease.
-In addition, in the first quarter of 2018, the IND went into effect for ITI-214 for the treatment of heart failure and our clinical development program for this indication is ongoing.
-Our other projects are still in the preclinical stages, and will require extensive funding not only to complete preclinical testing, but to commence and complete clinical trials.
+We have ongoing development programs for ITI-214 for Parkinson's disease and for the treatment of heart failure.
+We also have a development program with our ITI-333 compound as a potential treatment for substance use disorders, pain and psychiatric comorbidities including depression and anxiety, and we have initiated a Phase 1 single ascending dose study evaluating the safety, tolerability and pharmacokinetics of ITI-333 in healthy volunteers.
+We are also developing ITI-1284 for the treatment of behavioral disturbances in patients with dementia, the treatment of dementia-related psychosis and for the treatment of certain depressive disorders, in the elderly.
+Our other projects are still in the preclinical stages, and will require extensive funding not only to complete preclinical testing, but also to commence and complete clinical trials.
 Expenditures that we incur on these projects will be subject to availability of funding in addition to the funding required for the advancement of lumateperone.
 Any failure or delay in the advancement of lumateperone could require us to re-allocate resources from our other projects to the advancement of lumateperone, which could have a material adverse impact on the advancement of these other projects and on our results of operations.

-Our operating expenses are comprised of (i) costs of product sales; (ii) research and development expenses; (iii) general and administrative and (iv) selling expenses.
+Our operating expenses are comprised of (i) costs of product sales; (ii) research and development expenses; (iii) selling expenses; and (iv) general and administrative expenses.